DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative Idea.md

 - some event happens that signals to surrounding countries that a new staggeringly potent mana resource has just been discovered
 - **Faction 2** and a country who later joins **Faction 1** both send groups to investigate and claim this resource for themselves
 - However, once these two groups meet, they immediately start fighting over the resource
-- Realizing that this resource cannot fall into the hands of **Faction 2**, several weaker countries join to
+- Realizing that this resource cannot fall into the hands of **Faction 2**, several weaker countries join to form **Faction 1**.
+- Understanding that controlling this resource would upset the balance of power in the world, the countries of **Faction 1** swear to prevent any single group from controlling this resource.
+- **Faction 1** and **Faction 2** are now at war over this resource.

 ```diff
 + End of New Content!
 End of New Content!
 End of New Content!
 End of New Content!